Alarm User Licenses and Alarm System Ordinance FAQs

 A: You should immediately notify your alarm monitoring company and/or the Beaumont Police of a false alarm activation.
 Alarm users can be subject to fines for repeated false alarms (see chart below:

-Q: False Alarms Fees & Penalties With Permit Fees & Penalties With No Permit
+Q: False Alarms and No Permit Fees & Penalties

 4th and 5th $1000 $1500 – False Alarm Activation + No Permit Violation